CaptainHayashi/Stonehouse/README.md

 framework to build and install it.

-Stonehouse is mainly built up of a library, as well as small program-lets that implement a Unix filter/pipeline interface to said library.
+Stonehouse is mainly built up of a library, as well as small program-lets ("stubs") that implement a Unix filter/pipeline interface to said library.
 For example, to build a PHP class file from a Haskell dump of a Rapier ObjectSpec:

     $ phpgenerate <dump.rob | phpcompile >dump.php